-Though healthcare support personnels and healthcare professionals work in almost the same setting, their roles are quite distinct.
-Just as the name implies, healthcare support workers render support and assistance when needed.
-They work alongside other healthcare professionals like therapists, physicians, and nurses, providing patients with unequaled care.
-As a support worker, you will be at the heart of everything, working under the oversight of a healthcare professional to help and support patients on their journey to recovery.
+Healthcare support workers and healthcare professionals work in almost the same setting, but their roles are different.
+Healthcare support workers provide support and assistance when needed.
+They work alongside healthcare professionals like therapists, physicians, and nurses.

-A healthcare support worker has a relatively stretched work description.
-As the career description clearly states, they are primarily needed in a supportive capacity for both the specialists and the clients’ needs during this period.
-Their job description ranges from conducting routine health checks such as obtaining blood samples and administering medications to providing emotional assistance such as communicating to their patients in anxiety or helping them with their day-to-day activities.
+A healthcare support worker is primarily needed in a supportive capacity for the healthcare specialists and the individual’s needs.
+The job description ranges from conducting routine health checks, such as administering medications, to providing emotional assistance or helping with day-to-day activities.

-On the other hand, a healthcare professional is one who through years of formal training and hands-on practice to gain experience, is certified to administer healthcare treatments.
-They are known professionals in their various specialisation areas, including nursing, family physician, radiologist, physical therapist, psychiatrist, etc.
+A healthcare professional is certified to administer treatments through years of formal training and hands-on practice while gaining experience.
+They are professionals in various specialisation areas, including nursing, family physician, radiologist, physical therapist, psychiatrist, etc.

 These healthcare professionals may be licensed by more than one professional body and are usually trained in specific fields to ensure they are fully equipped with the necessary proficiency and skills to carry out their duties.